An Easy Homemade Cake for Citrus Lovers!

 Fresh berries, depending on the season, would be delicious served alongside lemon cake!

-If eating within 3 days, you can store the cake at room temperature, either wrapped in plastic wrap or in an airtight container.
+If enjoying with 3 days, you can store the cake at room temperature, either wrapped in plastic wrap or in an airtight container.
+Beyond that, I recommend freezing the rest.
+Wrap tightly in plastic wrap and aluminum foil, then freeze for up to 3 months.
+You should defrost the cake fully overnight in a fridge before serving.

 - Use fresh lemon juice!
 This is definitely not the time to buy store-bought lemon juice.
 The citrus flavor is the star of the show, so make sure to use fresh lemon zest and juice for best results (and superior taste!).